 Types of Noise in an Office

-What kind of noise do you normally hear in your office?
-Any sound above 85 decibels that you hear consistently throughout your day can be considered office noise pollution.
-However, some noises are more grating than others.
-Naturally, we know the sound of our co-workers talking can be extremely problematic, whether they are talking on the phone, talking to each other or just thinking out loud.
+Offices are hubs of communication and collaboration, resulting in sometimes distracting sounds.
+We know the sound of our co-workers talking can be extremely distracting, whether they are talking on the phone, talking to each other or just thinking out loud.

-This only scrapes the surface of the kind of noise levels some people are subjected to.
-If you work in a traditional office, you probably hear some loud and potentially unpleasant noises every day without even realizing it, including the sounds of printers, computers, fax machines and air conditioners.
+Co-worker chatter only scrapes the surface of the kind of noise levels some people experience daily.
+If you work in a traditional office, you probably hear some loud and potentially unpleasant noises every day without even realizing it, including the sounds of printers, computers, fax machines and HVAC units.

 And what about music?
-Some companies allow their employees to play music quietly at their own desk or cubicle.
+Some companies allow their employees to play music quietly at their own desks or cubicles.
 Quietly is rarely quiet enough, especially if it’s the kind of music you can’t stand.
 One person’s Beethoven is another person’s Black Sabbath — or vice versa.

 This is all if you are fortunate enough to work in a traditional office setting.
 What if you work on or near a construction site?
-Hearing jackhammers all day can drive someone out of their mind quite quickly.
+Hearing jackhammers all day can cause major distractions.
 Or what if you happen to work near an airport or a busy highway?
-Airplane and traffic noise can definitely take their toll.
+Airplanes and traffic noise can definitely take their toll and quickly reduce productivity.

-Overall, there are very few offices that do not have a variety of different types of noise pollution, meaning they could all benefit from quality soundproofing for office noise reduction.
+Overall, there are very few offices that do not have a variety of different types of noise pollution, meaning they could all benefit from quality sound absorption for office noise reduction.

 Benefits of Limiting Noise Pollution in an Office

 Can reducing noise pollution in your office make a difference?
 The short answer is yes.
 Some office managers may even feel shocked by how much cubicle noise makes a difference in the workday.
 For example, noise pollution creates stress.
 It raises blood pressure and activates stress hormones.
-The last thing you need in an office, where people are often already subjected to high stress levels and may be largely sedentary, is something that could boost hypertension.
+The last thing you need in an office is something that could boost hypertension, where people are often already subjected to high stress levels and may be largely sedentary.
 Reducing noise pollution can dramatically improve the health of your employees.

 Controlling noise pollution can also improve communication.
 With so much noise going on in the office, many workers may not even want to bother trying to communicate directly with other employees, preferring to use text or email.
 Texting or emailing is fine in certain instances, but it takes away from the advantages of brainstorming and the ability to bounce ideas off each other in real time.

 When soundproofing an office, it’s important to think about office sound control methods that will be relatively unobtrusive to your workers.
 If office soundproofing efforts cause a distraction or interfere with communication among workers on a daily basis, it defeats the purpose.
-On the other hand, if you can develop office sound control techniques that are functional and cost-effective without interfering, your office can benefit tremendously.
+Alternatively, if you can develop office sound control techniques that are functional and cost-effective without interfering, your office can benefit tremendously.

 These office soundproofing panels can go directly onto the partitions you’re already using to break up different parts of your open office plan, or they can go on walls or ceilings where you need to contain the sound in a space.

-Soundproof Cow offers art acoustic panels made of the highest-quality sound-absorbing and sound deadening materials, while also beautifying your space.
-These panels feature your choice of a variety of artistic designs to match the décor of your office.
-These are art panels you might install to beautify a drab office to begin with, but these have the added benefit of controlling the sound in your office so that your workers can communicate, concentrate and work better.
+Soundproof Cow offers art acoustic panels made of the highest-quality sound-absorbing and office sound dampening materials.
+These panels feature your choice of a variety of artistic designs to match the decor of your office.
+These are art panels you might install to beautify a drab office, but these have the added benefit of controlling the sound in your office so that your employees can communicate, concentrate and work better.

-Quiet the Echo … Echo … Echo With Hanging Acoustic Panels
+7. Quiet the Echo… Echo… Echo With Hanging Acoustic Panels

-Designed to suppress reverberation in echo-prone office spaces, Soundproof Cow’s Udderly Quiet™ hanging acoustic baffles minimize echoes to enhance everyone’s ability to understand speech, while simultaneously eliminating annoying noise clutter.
-An effective alternative to acoustic office dividers, hanging panels make great soundproofing office solutions that address aesthetic needs by offering a variety of thicknesses, sizes, colors and materials.
+Designed to suppress reverberation in echo-prone office spaces, Soundproof Cow’s Udderly Quiet™ hanging acoustic baffles minimize echoes to enhance everyone’s ability to understand speech while simultaneously eliminating annoying noise clutter.
+An effective alternative to acoustic office dividers, hanging panels make great noise reducing office solutions that address aesthetic needs by offering a variety of thicknesses, sizes, colors and materials.

-Suspending acoustic baffles in perpendicular orientation to ceilings not only creates a stunningly impressive visual impact, but also contributes to improving the acoustical properties of any space.
-When suspended vertically, hanging acoustic baffles offer noise absorption to clarify speech and reduce sound clutter achieving high, middle and low frequencies.
+Suspending acoustic baffles in different orientations can create a visual impact and contribute to improving the acoustical properties of any space.
+When suspended vertically, hanging acoustic baffles offer noise absorption to clarify speech and reduce unwanted noise.

 First-rate acoustic baffles for office noise reduction offer the following advantages:

-- Lightweight and simple to hang (just use S-hooks or chains)
+- Lightweight and simple to hang with S-hooks or chains

 Soundproof Other Spaces